numaproj/numaflow/USERS.md

 1. [Intuit](https://www.intuit.com/) - Streaming ML inference and to prepare data for ML model training in real-time.
 2. [B|Cubed](https://bcubed-corp.com/) - Digital Signal Processing Communication Systems.
 We receive RF energy and use numaflows to transform the RF to individual bits into intelligible data.
 3. [Atlan](https://atlan.com/) - Numaflow powers real time notifications, stream processing ecosystem at Atlan.
+4. [Valegachain Analytics](https://www.valegachain.com/) - Numaflow is used for extracting, transforming and loading blockchain and mempool transactions into data lakes for our risk monitoring SaaS and spark transformations, as well as propagating activity alerts.